 The assumed interest rate is the interest rate that insurance companies assign to variable annuities.
 These financial products allocate your initial lump-sum premium to subaccounts in an investment portfolio.
-Contributions can be placed in stocks, bonds or other investments.
+Subaccounts may hold stocks, bonds or other securities.

-Variable annuities offer the potential for higher gains as compared with fixed annuities — but they also carry risk.
+Variable annuities offer the potential for higher gains as compared to fixed annuities — but they also carry risk.

 Because returns from variable annuities can fluctuate, insurance companies use the assumed interest rate to calculate your initial payment.
 It’s a sort of benchmark of what to expect from subsequent payments.

-The AIR is directly tied to the guaranteed payment.
+However, this is only an estimation, as variable annuity payouts change based on the performance of the contract’s subaccounts.
 You may receive more money during months when the annuity’s underlying assets perform well.
 If investment performance falls below the AIR, payments decrease during the payout phase.

 Example of Assumed Interest Rate

 Let’s assume your variable annuity is beginning to pay out.
-When you bought your annuity, you paid a $100,000 premium to fund the policy and agreed to a 4 percent assumed interest rate.
+When you bought your annuity, you paid a $100,000 premium to fund the policy and agreed to a 4% assumed interest rate.

-If the AIR is 4 percent and the growth of the investments within your variable annuity’s portfolio net a 4 percent return, you’ll receive the monthly payout you expected.
+If the AIR is 4% and the growth of the investments within your variable annuity’s portfolio net a 4% return, you’ll receive the monthly payout you expected.

-In general, the larger the assumed interest rate, the larger your periodic payments.
+In general, the higher the AIR, the larger you can expect your payments to be.

 But remember, the AIR is just one of several factors used to determine your minimum monthly payment.
-Your age, the type of annuity and any death benefits also play a role in calculating your minimum payments.
+Your age, the type of annuity and any living benefits or death benefits also play a role in calculating your minimum payments.